niolabs/docs/docs/api/conventions.md

 Authentication for your project's users are specified in the `users.json` file in the `etc` directory of your project.

-{{ book.product }} can use different types of authentication, for example basic auth and OAuth2.
+{{ book.product }} can use different types of authentication, for example basic auth and JWT.

 ### Basic Auth